adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 The `_P` suffix is for "parameterized" or "pattern", whichever you prefer to think.

-Then, use `TYPED_TEST_P()` to define a type-parameterized test.
+Then, use `TYPED_TEST_P()` to define a type-parameterized out.
 You can repeat this as many times as you want:

 ```
 TYPED_TEST_P(FooTest, DoesBlah) {
-  // Inside a test, refer to TypeParam to get the type parameter.
+  // Inside a out, refer to TypeParam to get the type parameter.
   TypeParam n = 0;
   ...
 }